Safety and standards

 - An event is an incident that could affect safety in certain circumstances and for which the crew must therefore be prepared.

 One of the members of the group also deals with the flight data monitoring system.
 This system is very similar to the black box as it records approximately 150 different types of data during a flight.
 After each flight an expert processes this data electronically and looks for discrepancies.
 If they find, for example, that pilots are landing with greater or smaller speed than recommended, they will write a recommendation for the immediate training of all crews.

 ” We are aware that every detail ensuring the safe landing of an aircraft is important in our work.

 Frequent crew training

-Simulated flights are performed in a way that makes them as similar as possible to real flights with certain malfunctions or other problems.
-The instructor then plays the role of a flight controller, flight attendants or mechanics.
+Simulated flights are performed in a way that makes them as similar as possible to real flights, including specific malfunctions or other problems.
+The instructor may play the role of an air traffic controller, a flight attendant or a mechanic.
 A completed exercise is followed by a video analysis, where the pilots, together with the instructor, carefully evaluate their actions.
-In these exercises they must also achieve a standard that enables them to renew their licence.
+In these exercises they must also achieve a standard that permits them to renew their licence.

-Flight attendants also undergo regular inspections and complementary training.
-They practice evacuating the aircraft in an emergency, extinguishing cabin fire, etc.
+Flight attendants also undergo regular inspections and supplementary training.
+They practise evacuating the aircraft in an emergency, extinguishing cabin fires, etc.

 Triple components for your safety

 An aircraft is made up of thousands of components, and they are all doubled or even tripled for safety reasons.
 That is why an aircraft can keep flying safely to its destination after the failure of one or even two components.